 Here is a secret weapon for you: TitleCap.
 The site outlines capitalization rules as follows:

 Capitalize the first and the last word.

 Capitalize nouns, pronouns, adjectives, verbs, adverbs, and subordinate conjunctions.

 Lowercase articles ("a," "an," "the"), coordinating conjunctions, and prepositions.

 Lowercase the 'to' in an infinitive ("I want to play piano").

 When writing, you must learn to watch your language.
 English has many rules set in place that a writer must heed, especially the tricky ones.
 However, with practice and reference to guides such as this one, you can quickly become a more confident writer in terms of grammar usage.

-This list merely highlights some of the most common grammatical mistakes we’ve noticed.
+This list merely highlights some of the most common grammatical mistakes I have noticed.
 Which ones do you find most challenging and what other words get you caught by the grammar police?
-Let us know in the comments section below!
+Let me know in the comments section below!